waterway/waterway/README.md

 - 🔭 I’m currently working on breaking stuff for fun and profit
-- 🌱 I’m currently learning Golang, WebAssembly, Reverse Engineering Javascript Engines
+- 🌱 I’m currently learning Golang, WebAssembly and Reverse Engineering Javascript Engines
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Machine Learning
 - 💬 Ask me about good stuff
 - 📫 How to reach me: http://waterway.github.io/
+- ⛳ Spending my free time playing CTFs